Ryde Secondary College

 Public Speaking and Debating

-The NSW Premier Debating Challenge is offered to students from Years 8-12.
+The NSW Premier’s Debating Challenge is offered to students from Years 7-12.
 Students participate in debates against schools in the zone, region and state.
-2012 has been a very successful year for debating students at RSC.
-Year 8 won their zone and are now in the regional semi-finals.
+We have a team in each year group.

-Opportunities also exist for students to participate in the Legacy Plain Speaking Competition and Ryde Rotary Debating.
+Opportunities also exist for students to participate in the Junior Public Speaking Competition for students in Years 7 - 9 and the Plain English Speaking Competition for students in Years 10 - 12.
 Previous and current participants in these competitions have been successful and have used this experience to further their opportunities in student leadership.

 Visual Arts

-At Ryde Secondary College, we encourage our Visual Arts students to develop their understanding of visual communication, learn to think creatively and analytically and become self-motivated learners.
-Students have the opportunity to explore a broad range of artistic experiences in making and studying art.
-The compulsory course in Year 7 and 8 includes traditional art forms such as drawing, painting, printmaking, ceramics and sculpture as well as contemporary art forms such as digital photography and film-making.
+At Ryde Secondary College, we encourage our Visual Arts students to develop their understanding of visual communication, think creatively and analytically and become self-motivated learners.
+Students explore a range of artistic experiences in making and studying art.
+The Year 7 and 8 course includes traditional art forms such as drawing, painting, printmaking, ceramics and sculpture as well as contemporary art forms such as digital photography.

-In the elective courses in Year 9 to Year 12, students may also explore other art forms such as darkroom photography, animation and computer graphics, installation and documented forms and textile and fibre works.
+In the elective courses in Year 9 to Year 12, students may also explore additional art forms such as darkroom photography, film-making, digital artworks, installations and textile art works.

-Ryde Secondary College also offers two additional courses in the Visual Arts:
+Ryde Secondary College offers three additional courses in the Visual Arts:

 • Years 9 and 10 Photographic and Digital Media